jktunney/tubrino/README.md

 # Tuber
-Tuber, 1st Place winner of the 2016 [Abilities Hackathon](abilitieshackathon.com) lets you hail an Uber ride with just a regular landline or cell phone (no smartphone app required)
+Tuber, 1st Place winner of the 2016 [Abilities Hackathon](abilitieshackathon.com), lets users hail an Uber ride with just a regular landline or cell phone (no smartphone app required)

 # Inspiration
-Older adults and people who prefer not to use, or who can't afford smart-phones have limited access to social and health resources.
+Older adults and people who prefer not to use, or who can't afford smartphones, have limited access to social and health resources.
 Transporation is a major factor with accessing these resources.

 ## Current Prototype
 The current prototype is hosted here: [Tuber](https://tuberino.herokuapp.com).